top of page

 Weaponized Warfare

-Jessica, aka Lil Mouse or Horns, and soon-to-be Maleficent, getting first dibs on prime brush
+Jessica, aka Lil Mouse or Horns, and soon-to-be Maleficent getting first dibs on the prime brush

 We have watched the barn's power change over the last several months.
 Red and Lily did not participate in breeding season this year.
 My girl, Red, is too old, and her oldest daughter, Lily, has some mild neurological issues.
 My girls have earned a gentle retirement.
 However, with their gentle retirement, their status in the herd has fallen.
 We have watched as our only goat with horns, Jessica, aka Lil' Mouse or Horns, has literally beaten and battled her way to the head of the herd.